-You should save about three to six months' worth of living expenses so you’re prepared for whatever life throws your way.
-You can also save for short goals, like a vacation fund, or mid-term goals like saving for a downpayment on a house.
+Save about three to six months' worth of living expenses so you’re prepared for whatever life throws your way.
+You can also save for short goals, like a vacation fund, or mid-term goals like saving for a down payment on a house.

 Invest for the long term

-Another way to increase your net worth is by having a long term investment.
-You can do this a number of ways.
+Another way to increase your net worth is by having a long-term investment.
+You can do this in a number of ways.
 You can invest directly in the stock market, or buy shares of an exchange-traded fund (ETF) or even mutual funds.

 Another long-term investment is real estate.
-You can buy your dream house or buy a couple of different properties as an investment.
-If you don’t want to buy property directly, you can invest in what is called a Real Estate Investment Trust (REIT).
-This is a company that buys and manages propertIES and gives out a return to investors.
+Buy your dream house or buy a couple of different properties as an investment, or if you don’t want to buy property directly, you can invest in what is called a Real Estate Investment Trust (REIT).
+A REIT company purchases and manages properties and gives out a return to investors.